-The Southern Frederick Area Plan has sought to further define the boundary between the Rural and Urban Areas of the community.
+The Southern Frederick Area Plan has sought to further define the boundary between the rural and urban areas of the community.
 As noted, the above areas of proposed land use combine to frame the southern boundary of the County's urban areas.
-In addition, the rural areas to the east of Route 522 south further define the County's urban area in this location.
-The plan provides enhanced recognition of Double Church Agricultural District.
-This recognition and the location and boundaries of the proposed land uses further promote a clean separation between the County's rural and urban areas.
+In addition, the rural areas to the east of Route 522 south further define the boundary of the County's urban area in this location.
+The plan provides enhanced recognition of Double Church Agricultural and Forestal District, which provide for a clear separation between the County's rural and urban areas.